-Fires, floods, ransomware attacks, or pandemics that prevent people from working in the office are all reasons your organization needs a disaster recovery plan.
-However, while thinking about how to recover from a disaster, don’t forget to include disaster avoidance (a.k.a. business continuity) as a cost-effective element of your overall plan.
+Fires, floods, ransomware attacks, or pandemics, such as COVID-19, that prevent people from working in the office are all reasons your organization needs a disaster recovery plan.
+However, while thinking about how to recover from a disaster, don’t forget to include business continuity (a.k.a) disaster avoidance as a cost-effective element of your overall disaster recovery plan.

 What is the difference between business continuity and disaster recovery?

-- Disaster avoidance involves designing your systems to prevent potential disasters from impacting your organization in the first place.
+- Business continuity involves designing your systems to prevent potential disasters from impacting your organization in the first place.

 - Disaster recovery involves implementing backup systems and procedures so that when a disaster happens, you can get back to work as quickly as possible.